publishpress/PublishPress-Blocks/readme.txt

 - Insert the Gutenberg post summary based on content headers
 - Advanced Button block: create button with more styles (hover, border, padding...)
 - Advanced List block: create list with list icon, icon color
+- Testimonial block: define avatar, title, text, colors...
+- Counter block: display numbers in a dynamic, fun and engaging way
+- Advanced Image block: a new image block with hover text, overlay, colors, link, advanced size definition
+- Supercharge the separator tool with size, color, spaces

+> <a href="https://www.joomunited.com/wordpress-products/advanced-gutenberg" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>

-> <strong>Note about Advanced Gutenberg dev.</strong><br>
+> <strong>Note about Advanced Gutenberg development</strong><br>
-> * This plugin is based on official Gutenberg plugin under active developement
-> * Some new features will be implemented soon, the major part of those new features are determined by Gutenberg code evolutions
-> * All suggestions are welcome!
+> This plugin is based on official Gutenberg plugin still under active development.
+Some new features will be implemented soon, the major part of those new features are determined by Gutenberg code evolutions.
+All suggestions are welcome!

-> <a href="https://www.joomunited.com/news/gutenberg-advanced-comes-to-wordpress" rel="friend">Read the plugin presentation on our blog</a>

 = Support =

 Before leaving a review >> Feel free to ask questions here in the support section, we reply to every question!
+We also have a forum on www.joomunited.com for feature requests.

 == Installation ==